Diversity Innovation Fund

 - Fellows will disseminate ideas beyond HACC, including among AACC institutions or at national conferences such as the National Conference on Race and Ethnicity.

 All full-time faculty are eligible to participate.
-Successful applicants will receive up to $10,000 that includes up to $5,000 for project development and $5,000 as a stipend.
+Successful applicants will receive $5,000 as a stipend for project development.

 Faculty will be notified each semester of the deadline to submit applications.